 2) Be sure that every decision you make is honest and ethical.

-You cannot effectively lead, as a Christian or not when your decisions and actions are not above-board, fair, and honest.
+As a Christian or not, you cannot effectively lead when your decisions and actions are not above-board, fair, and honest.

 3) As a Christian leader, commit to telling the truth no matter what.

-As a Christian leader, when you lie or tell half-truths, people tend to feel that your entire faith is a sham.
-In fact, if you are habitually lying and telling half-truths, your faith may indeed be a sham.
+As a Christian leader, when you lie or tell half-truths, people feel that your entire faith is a sham.
+If you habitually lie and tell half-truths, your faith may be a sham.

 4) Learn everything you can about the tasks at hand

-even if it means working in the trenches for a while.
-No one likes to be led by someone who has never done what they are doing.
-This doesn’t mean you have to become an expert, participate in the menial work long enough to understand the work’s frustrating aspects.
-Another benefit to this is, when you have actually done the work, you can more effectively brainstorm solutions to challenges when they arise.
+Even if it means working in the trenches for a while, no one likes to be led by someone who has never done what they do.
+It doesn’t mean you have to become an expert and participate in the menial work long enough to understand the work’s frustrating aspects.
+Another benefit to this is that you can more effectively brainstorm solutions to challenges when they arise when you have done the work.

 5) Lead by example.

-Do you expect your employees or secretaries to arrive on time for work and dressed well?
-Then you must do the same.
+Do you expect your employees or secretaries to arrive on time for work and dress well?
+Then you should thrive to do the same.
 Sometimes, it is easy to think that you have earned the right to come in whenever you feel like it or return from lunch whenever you wish.
-Sure, you may have earned the right, but you gain far more by setting the example for performance.
+You may have earned the right, but you gain far more by setting the example for performance.
 Do you expect others to work overtime when a project is behind projections?
 Then you must be willing to do the same.

 6) Be Involved in Productive Tasks

 Often, you may spend so much time correcting others’ actions and solving crises you didn’t create that you develop a sense that others aren’t as capable as you.
-Consequently, you may not recognize when you are falling into bad habits that need to be corrected.
-Be the first to recognize and correct your own short-fallings.
+Consequently, you may not recognize when you fall into bad habits that need to be corrected.
+Be the first to identify and correct your short-fallings.

 8) Avoid pride.

 Once in a leadership position, especially if you are good at what you do, it is easy to begin to feel that you are invincible.
-Once that occurs, you become vulnerable to pride and may make decisions you would frown on if your subordinates made the same decisions.
-Maintain full responsibility for your actions, and keep them above-board at all times.
+Unfortunately, once that occurs, you become vulnerable to pride and may make decisions you would frown on if your subordinates made the same decisions.
+Therefore, maintain total responsibility for your actions, and keep them above board at all times.

 9) Learn to manage your time.

-When you are in a leadership position and find yourself delegating away most of the time-consuming tasks, it is easy to lose control of your time.
-Again, when your employees see you wasting your time, they will tend to do the same.
+When you are in a leadership position and find yourself delegating away the most time-consuming tasks, it is easy to lose control of your time.
+But, again, when your employees see you wasting your time, they will tend to do the same.